avital-vonage/blog/Log Tracing/log-tracing.md

 }
 ```

-Finally, we add an interceptor to our http tool to add the trace ID to the headers of the request before it is fired out.
+Finally, we add an interceptor to the http tool that adds the trace ID to the request headers before the request is fired out:

 ```javascript
 function insertTracingHeaders(config = {}){